Merzasphor/MWSE/docs/source/lua/type/tes3uiElement.rst

     Minimum dimensions for auto-size layout and resizable frames.
 Integer number.

 `name`_ (`string`_)
+    Read-only.
 The element's name, taken from the name registered for the ID.

 `paddingAllSides`_ (`number`_)
     Integer number.
 Padding size in pixels.
 Padding is the blank space between the edge of an element and its contents.
 Individual padding sizes default to -1, making it use the paddingAllSides setting.